 Since moving into our current house, Casey and I have been trying to make our living room audio setup seamless.
-We have a few constraints that make it impractical for us to just buy our way to a solution.
+This is a silly story with a lot of unnecessary detail about my adventures and choices in home audio setup.

 The wish list